 Seth Harris is the acting secretary of labor.

-Tags: Austin, Manor New Tech, Manor New Technical High School, middle-skill STEM jobs, Seth Harris, skills development, STEM, STEM fields, STEM Solutions conference, TAACCCT, Trade Adjustment Assistant Community College Career Training Program, What Big Employers Want
+Tags: Austin, Manor New Tech, Manor New Technical High School, middle-skill STEM jobs, partnerships, Seth Harris, skills development, STEM, STEM fields, STEM Solutions conference, TAACCCT, Trade Adjustment Assistant Community College Career Training Program, What Big Employers Want